 And as you will have caught on long before now, Sonia’s and Jean’s stories were written quite a while ago.
 On 1 May 1964 to be exact.
 That makes it 51 years ago.

-Sonia Copeland now lives at her home in Tyler Hill, a lovely unspoiled dormitory village for the City of Canterbury and especially the nearby University of Kent.
+Sonia Copeland now lives in a lovely dormitory village for the City of Canterbury and especially the nearby University of Kent.
 She’s been writing children’s books, among other activities in her busy life, the most recent being Crystal, the Small Miracle, about a caterpillar, and which her son, actor Orlando Bloom, has sponsored for the Butterfly Conservation which is trying to save endangered butterflies in the UK.